olijzenga/bdd-parity-game-solver/README.md

 # BDD Parity Game Solver

 A BDD-based parity game solver.
 Implements symbolic fpj, dfi, dfi-ns and zlk.
 Can run games in pgsolver format, or random games using a crappy internal random game generator which should NOT be used for empirical evaluations.
-Includes a script for automatically reproducing the emprical evaluation of the published paper on this solver, and exporting results to a CSV file.
+Includes a script for automatically reproducing the emprical evaluation of the published paper on this solver, and exporting results to a CSV file (`scripts/empirical.py`).
+Also includes the output data from our empirical evaluation in the paper (`output/empirical.csv.dist`).

 Also includes parity games in pgsolver format from the SYNTCOMP2020 _pgame_ track which consists of parity automatons converted to parity games using [knor](https://github.com/trolando/knor).

 ## Setup